denten-books/plain-text/1-metaphor.md

 immersive computational environments begin to structure experience beyond the merely instrumental.
 Computers mediate in the interface between the public and the private, between art and politics, and between forces of capital and control.
 The simulacrum requires that we advance a reflective "science of the mimetic arts" lest we lose a sense of what Michael Taussig has called the space ulterior to mimesis [@taussig_mimesis_1993, 129-144].
-In other words, the suspension of disbelief must remain, as it was in Samuel Coleridge's original formulation, a *willful* act, containing further a "semblance of truth" required to animate the shadows of imagination [@coleridge_biographia_1917, 6-7].
+The suspension of disbelief must remain, as it was in Samuel Coleridge's original formulation, a *willful* act, containing further a "semblance of truth" required to animate the shadows of imagination [@coleridge_biographia_1917, 6-7].
 An involuntary or worse yet forced suspension of disbelief can only lead to total critical disempowerment.

 Before the 1980s, the dominant paradigm of interacting with machines was the dialog [@shaw_joss:_1964; @cameron_dialog:_1967; @gaines_timesharing_1986;
 @martin_computerized_1970; @martin_design_1973].
 Already in 1950, Alan Turing
-imagined a conversation between a critic and an artificially intelligent poet:
+imagined a conversation between an artificially intelligent poet and its
+critic:

 >`Interrogator:` In the first line of your sonnet which reads "Shall I compare thee to a summer's day," would not "a spring day" do as well or better?